Packing your hospital bag in advance and getting organised will make things run so much smoother when the time comes.

-- Even if you’re planning a home birth, you’ll still want to pack a hospital bag – just in case!
+- Even if you’re planning a home birth, you’ll still want to pack a hospital bag and have the essentials ready to go – just in case!

-- If you think you might not need it, you’re probably wrong, just pack it anyway.
+- If you think you might not need it, you’re probably wrong, just pack it anyway to be safe.

-- Trust no one – check your bag yourself before you go, you know what you need more than anyone else.
+- Trust no one – check your bag yourself before you go, after all you know what you need more than anyone else!

 When do you pack your hospital bag?